xenloops/talk-dogfood-pipeline-ci/jenkins_demo.md

 4. Branches to build: clear to blank to build any branches
 5. Build Steps: Execute shell > Command: ```javac Main.java```
 6. Click Save
-7. In Project page, click Build Now.
+7. In Project page, click Build Now
 8. After about 1/4 second, the #1 build will complete.
 Check the Jenkins working directory for the new project and confirm that the repo is there, as well as a new ```Main.class``` file.
+9. Hover over job that just ran to see Success message
+10. Click job # > Console Output to see details

 <br /><br /><br /><br />